 Green: The running sum of the average monthly order quantity.
 The easiest way to create this is to save the red line function, reference it in a new value, and then use the built in quick function for running sum since the beginning of the year.
 In this example we saved the formula as Average Monthly Quantity

-From this we can compare the actual running sum of order quantity (yellow line) to the running average over this period (green line).
+Now we can compare the actual running sum of order quantity (yellow line) to the running average over this period (green line).
 We can also infer how much quantity should be sold by the end of the quarter, based upon our average.